nanovms/ops/README.md

 Feel free to open up a pull request.
 It's helpful to have your OPS version and the release channel you are using.

+Also - if it doesn't work on the main release you can try the nightly - the main release can tail the nightly by many weeks sometimes.

 ```
 ops version